Evidence theme 3 - Gambling-related harms and vulnerability

 It is one of the Gambling Commission’s three licensing objectives to protect children and other vulnerable persons from being harmed or exploited by gambling and this has been at the heart of many regulatory changes in recent years, informed by a wealth of research on the topic.
 However, even defining vulnerability can be challenging, as a consumer’s vulnerability is not necessarily static.

-The Commission has a commitment to collect robust, timely insights for a range of gambling behaviours, including the extent to which gambling harms are experienced, with the pilot methodology review report published last year.
+The Commission has a commitment to collect robust, timely insights for a range of gambling behaviours, including the extent to which gambling harms are experienced.
 The range of gambling experiences and product risks are considered in different themes.
-There are many more situational and demographic factors linked to gambling-related harms, however, as well as evidence of inequalities in the way that harms are experienced.
-This justifies more in-depth research requiring different research tools and partnerships with other agencies that may inform policies for the prevention of harms.
+There are many more situational and demographic factors linked to gambling-related harms, as well as evidence of inequalities in the way that harms are experienced.
+This warrants more in-depth research requiring different research tools and partnerships with other agencies that may inform policies for the prevention of harms.

-Early gambling experiences are considered in evidence theme 1 but, among adults, research has shown links between gambling and harms such as financial losses10, depression11, intimate partner violence12 and others.
-At its most extreme, gambling-related harms have been linked with increased suicidal ideation, suicide attempts and completed suicides.13 The limitation with much of the research into these factors is related to data quality – many of these factors are associated with each other without the influence of gambling, which makes it difficult to look beyond correlation to establish whether there is a causational link and, if so, how strong it is.
+Early gambling experiences are considered in evidence theme 1 but, among adults, research has shown links between gambling and harms such as financial losses and bankruptcy9, anxiety and depression10, and intimate partner violence11 and others.
+At its most extreme, gambling-related harms have been linked with increased suicidal ideation, suicide attempts and completed suicides.12 We need to continue to build high quality evidence , gathered within Great Britain, to establish whether and to what extent we can make causational links between gambling and severe harms.

-Similarly, factors that increase an individual’s vulnerability to gambling-related harm have been identified as including events which can happen to anybody at any stage of life, including bereavement, relationship breakdown, poor health and impulsivity.14 A greater understanding of the impact of these factors – which a gambling operator is unlikely to know about - and how best to offer timely protections against increased risks is important.
+Similarly, factors that increase an individual’s vulnerability to gambling-related harm have been identified as including events which can happen to anybody at any stage of life, including bereavement, relationship breakdown, poor health and impulsivity 13.
+A greater understanding of the impact of these factors and how best to offer timely protections against increased risks is important for all who are involved in this sector.

 Other demographic characteristics of interest that may be experiencing harm in a different manner include gender, age and socio-economic groups.
-Other factors that remain under-researched in relation to their association with gambling-related harms include marginalised and hard-to-reach groups, those with neurodiversities (such as autism or ADHD) and the experiences of different ethnic groups.
-As well as harms experienced by gamblers, more could be done to understand the impact on 'affected others', former gamblers who are still impacted by the consequences of their gambling and exposed to gambling advertising, and the impact on society as a whole.
+Other factors that remain under-researched in relation to their association with gambling-related harms include marginalised and under-represented groups, those with neurodiversities (such as autism or ADHD) and the experiences of different ethnic groups.
+As well as harms experienced people's own gambling, more needs to be done to understand the impact on families and friends of people who gamble, former gamblers who are still impacted by the consequences of their gambling and still remain exposed to gambling advertising, and society as a whole.

 This theme, perhaps more than any of the others, has the widest range of potential questions associated with it, and this synopsis is far from exhaustive.
 Even with a period of three years, it will take significant resources to investigate many of these sub-topics and it is likely to require a blend of evidence from longitudinal, co-produced research with people with lived experience of gambling-related harms, account data and in-depth qualitative sources to gain a better understanding.